Suzi Gardner

-Suzanne Gardner (born August 1, 1960) is an American musician and creative director best known for being a guitarist, vocalist, and co-founder of the punk rock band L7.
+Suzanne Gardner (born August 1, 1960) is an American musician and creative director best known for being a guitarist, vocalist, and co-founder of the rock band L7.

 Early life

 Gardner was born in Altus, Oklahoma on August 1, 1960 to Anne B. Gardner.
 She had an older brother, Bob, and grew up partly in Citrus Heights, California.
 Gardner moved to Southern California in 1977.
 She attended Orange Coast College in 1978 and studied physical anthropology and guitar.
 In 1980, Gardner moved to Los Angeles.